project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/installing_sunbirdon_laptop.md

 ## Sunbird Portal Setup

-To setup the Sunbird portal follow these steps sequentially:
+To setup the Sunbird portal successfully, follow these steps sequentially:

 1. Check for the prerequisites
 2. Setup